OpenConext/Stepup-saml-bundle/README.md

   composer require surfnet/stepup-saml-bundle
   ```

-For Syfony 3.4 support use version 4.1.1 or greater.
+For Symfony 3.4 support use version 4.1.1 or greater.

 * Add the bundle to your kernel in `app/AppKernel.php`
   ```php